 The skin of this bison is hanging on the wall of Bent's Old Fort in Colorado.
-The Cheyenne killed this white bison White buffalo is an American bison (American buffalo) that is considered to be sacred signs in several Native American religions, and thus have great spiritual importance in those cultures and is visited for prayer and other religious ceremonies.
-Read more ...
-Wikipedia
+The Cheyenne killed this white bison - White buffalo is an American bison (American buffalo) that is considered to be sacred signs in several Native American religions, and thus have great spiritual importance in those cultures and is visited for prayer and other religious ceremonies.
+White Buffalo through the decades

 Legend of White Buffalo Calf Woman

 ...
 "A prophecy foretold that the birth of a white buffalo calf would be a